henrytseng/angular-state-router/README.md

 States inherit from each other through a parent-child relationship by default; where `campus` is the parent of `campus.classrooms` state.

-A child state will inherit from it's each of its parents until a `inherit` value of `false` value is encountered (with exception to `resolve` and `templates` properties).
+A child state will inherit from it's each of its parents until a `inherit` value of `false` value is encountered.

 For example, given this definition